szilard/benchm-ml/README.md

 Python is very slow with one-hot encoding of categoricals, but almost as fast as R (just 1.5x slower) with simple/integer encoding.
-Spark is slow and memory inefficient, but at least for shallow trees it achieves similar accuracy to the other methods (unlike in the case of random forests or logistic regression, where Spark provides lower accuracy than its peers).
+Spark is slow and memory inefficient, but at least for shallow trees it achieves similar accuracy to the other methods (unlike in the case of random forests, where Spark provides lower accuracy than its peers).

 Compared to random forests, boosting requires more tuning to get a good choice of hyperparameters.